danilofreire/awesome-stars/README.md

 ## Shell

+- [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃 A delightful community-driven (with 1700+ contributors) framework for managing your zsh configuration.
+Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
+- [fisher](https://github.com/jorgebucaran/fisher) - A plugin manager for fish—the friendly interactive shell.
+- [fish-shell](https://github.com/fish-shell/fish-shell) - The user-friendly command line shell.
+- [shpotify](https://github.com/hnarayanan/shpotify) - A command-line interface to Spotify
 - [rocker](https://github.com/rocker-org/rocker) - R configurations for Docker
 - [r4sl](https://github.com/daviddalpiaz/r4sl) - :chart_with_upwards_trend: Machine Learning from the perspective of a Statistician using R
 - [dotfiles](https://github.com/trishume/dotfiles) - My dotfiles for Linux and Mac.